 But the monocoque design isn't just for strength, we were also able to save some weight too!
 With the new tools and design, we shaved off a full 1/4 pound!
 So a lighter, stronger fork?
 Sounds like BMX Racer Nirvana right?!

 Please watch the video below for the machine testing on the Supercross BLK forks.
 All of our Supercross and Speedline product meet AND EXCEED all EN Test standards for racing bicycles.

 Tech Note: Never use a star-fangled nut with a carbon steerer tube.
 This is why our forks have a bonded compression bolt.

 Installing the Fork:

-Assemble the fork, headset, spacers, top cap and top cap bolt in the head tube of the bicycle and slide on the stem.
+Assemble the fork, headset, spacers, top cap, and bolt within the head tube of the bicycle.

 Torque the stem steerer clamp bolts as specified by the stem manufacturer (do not exceed 6Nm).

-When using a dropout clamping bicycle rack, always clamp the dropouts securely to prevent dropout and/or bike damage.
+Always clamp the dropouts securely when using a dropout clamping bicycle rack to prevent dropout and/or bike damage.
 If the clamp is loose, the bike may fall out of the rack.
-When removing the fork from the clamp, be sure to remove both dropouts evenly at the same time.
-Do not tilt the bike to one side, because dropout damage may result.
-Dropout damage can cause component failure, which can result in serious injury or death.
+When removing the fork from the clamp, remove both dropouts simultaneously.
+Do not tilt the bike to one side because dropout damage may result.
+Dropout damage can cause component failure, resulting in serious injury or death.

-On a thru-axle fork, ensure that the axle is torqued to 8nm.
+On a thru-axle fork, ensure the axle is torqued to 8nm.